RagnarB83/ash-documentation/docs/OpenMM-interface.rst

     </ForceField>

-See e.g. https://education.molssi.org/mm-tools/01-introduction/index.html for information on the format of the XML file.
+See e.g. `Molecular Mechanics Tools <https://education.molssi.org/mm-tools/01-introduction/index.html>`_ for information on the format of the XML file.

+See :doc:`OpenMM-interface` for details and the :doc:`Metalloprotein-I` and :doc:`Metalloprotein-II` for step-by-step tutorials on the rubredoxin and ferredoxin metalloproteins.

 Common error messages encountered when reading in user-defined XML-files: